This web site uses the four fundamental theorems of the vector calculus,

 • PROPOSITION I

-That biology is “the study of those thermodynamic systems that can replace their internal energy”; that it is described by the general equation dU = Mdt = δQ - dH; and that it is governed by the four laws of biology summarized upon the left.
+That biology is “the study of those systems that can replace their internal energy”; that it is described by the general equation dU = Mdt = δQ - dH; M > 0 (see explanation of variables and terms); and that it is governed by the four laws of biology summarized upon the left.

 • PROPOSITION II

-That ecology is “the study of the exact processes by which a thermodynamic system replaces its internal energy”; that it is described by the equation pdt + mdt = dh + du; and that it is governed by the four maxims of ecology summarized upon the right.
+That ecology is “the study of the processes systems use to replace their internal energy”; that it is described by the equation pdt + mdt = dh + du = δq; m > 0 (see explanation of variables and terms); and that it is governed by the four maxims of ecology summarized upon the right.

 • PROPOSITION V